dworak-dev/config/README.md

 console.log(config.BOOLEAN_VAR); // false
 ```

+If no default value is provided and no value is found an error will be thrown.
+This is usefull for non-optional variables.

 ## Contributing
 If you have any suggestions or improvements, please feel free to create a pull request or submit an issue.